RickardHF/Radio/README.md

 Currently there is no possibility to fetch the data that is stored for either left nor right side from the API, which could be useful for the user.

+### Support for different encodings

+Currently UTF8 is the onøy supported encoding